Therapy for Men

 The Pressure of High Performance

 For many men, especially those in demanding careers, the pressure to perform is relentless.
 You've built success through discipline, drive, and pushing through discomfort.
-The same qualities that make you excellent at your job, compartmentalizing emotions, staying focused, powering through, become barriers at home.
+The same qualities that make you excellent at your job such as compartmentalizing emotions, staying focused, powering through are also barriers at home.
 You're used to solving problems with logic and strategy, but relationships require something different.
 And when stress builds, it's easier to work longer hours, have another drink, or shut down entirely than to acknowledge what you're really feeling.
 Success shouldn't cost you your relationships or your mental health.

 The Weight Men Carry